 And when it is about self-manifestation, there is hardly any more effective instrument, than the proof of having been to certain places and of living in certain neighbourhoods.

 The selection location based identities incorporates works, which deal with places, their boundaries and identity-generating effects.
 A central piece is void machine by Gnad and Kuschmirz, a spacious, interactive installation about its author´s geographic traces.
-Traintime, a film by Saiz and Kuschmirz, discusses the idea of a massive monument for Europe, which would transform places along a gigantic railway track into time marks, while 2kg square frames the emptiness at the sites of its particular installation.
+Train Time, a film by Saiz and Kuschmirz, discusses the idea of a massive monument for Europe, which would transform places along a gigantic railway track into time marks, while Magnetfelder are highlighting the emptiness at the sites of their particular installation.

 Void Machine An interactive, kinetic installation about personal whereabouts and identity.
 Its centrepiece was a revolving directory taken from an atlas and a projection of those toponyma, which the authors had erased from the directory beforehand.
 The audience´s presence speeded up the physical movement and enlarged the projected names, while their absence made the machine stop and shrank the projected typography.
 Void machine is the result of a collaboration of Fritz Gnad and Gregor Kuschmirz and has been made possible by Platine Festival 2013 | wood, paper, motors, kinect and other electronics, Cologne, 2013 INTERACTIVE KINETIC INSTALLATION / KINECT / LOCATION MONITORING